indeedeng/Investing-in-Open-Source/index.md

 * Finding a framework that works
 * Deciding when to make changes to your program

-GET THE EBOOK

-{% include button.html url="https://learning.oreilly.com/library/view/investing-in-open/9781098111915/" %}
+<button name="button" onclick="https://learning.oreilly.com/library/view/investing-in-open/9781098111915/">GET THE EBOOK</button>